 #3 You Reported a New Claim or Had a Payout in the Recent Past

-If you have had a malpractice indemnity payment in the past three years, your rate will likely increase more significantly than someone with no claims in recent years.
+If you have had a malpractice indemnity payment in the past five years, your rate will likely increase more significantly than someone with no claims in recent years.
 Claims history is a major factor in determining the rate you pay for the insurance protections of your policy.
+The legal costs of defending your claim have an impact on your rate.
+Most carriers will appoint a strong attorney to defend you, and the costs of defending claims is rising.
+Even if you have never had a claim pay out indemnity, your rate can increase in response to open claims.

 #4 Your Practice Profile Has Changed